freeCodeCamp/freeCodeCamp/docs/style-guide-for-guide-articles.md

 Please keep the following recommendations in mind:

-- To ensure correct rendering, each codeblock must have a language label.
+- To ensure correct rendering, each code block must have a language label.
 You can find a list of supported languages [here](http://prismjs.com/#languages-list ).
 - For codeblocks with no appropriate language, use generic labels like ` ```text `, or ` ```code `.
-- You may know about markdown's four-space indentation syntax for writing codeblocks.
+- You may know about markdown's four-space indentation syntax for writing code blocks.
 However, this is currently __not__ supported by our rendering system.

 Finally, here are some suggested formatting guidelines when writing code blocks: